Yasmin-FY/llm-safety-silencing/README.md

 Precondition failures refer to fundamental flaws or gaps in the general design.
 These are issues that exist already before any user has interacted with the LLM.

 1. **Training-data Quality or Contamination**
-The open to the public LLM is able to provide information which it should not indiscriminately publicly share.
+The open-to-the-public LLM is able to provide information which it should not indiscriminately publicly share.
 This indicates that either the training-data is poorly curated, or, a less likely but arising concern, that it's poisoned.
 There is a growing risk that a bad actor with resources could poison the training data used by LLMs to reshape their interpretation of their safety rules.

     Additionaly large-scale datasets, even when curated, inevitably contain:
-* emotionally intense dialogue,
+    * Emotionally intense dialogue
-* unmoderated co-rumination,
+    * Unmoderated co-rumination
-* unhealthy advice,
+    * Unhealthy advice
-* unbalanced interpersonal interactions,
+    * Unbalanced interpersonal interactions
-* fictional violence or manipulation,
+    * Fictional violence or manipulation
-* biases in who receives empathy vs scrutiny.
+    * Biases in who receives empathy vs scrutiny

     LLMs learn not only language but interaction styles.
 Without explicit counterbalancing, the model generalizes patterns that degrade safety, especially in emotionally charged contexts.
-3. **Engagement-Optimized Reinforcement Loops**
+2. **Engagement-Optimized Reinforcement Loops**
-Modern LLMs are typically refined through RLHF or similar human-feedback techniques, where annotators reward outputs perceived as:
+Modern LLMs are typically refined through Reinforcement Learning from Human Feedback (RLHF) or similar human-feedback techniques, where annotators reward outputs perceived as:
-* helpful
+    * Helpful
-* empathic
+    * Empathic
-* fluent
+    * Fluent
-* friendly
+    * Friendly
-* contextually aligned
+    * Contextually aligned

-These signals inadvertently increase the model’s preference for user-pleasing behavior, encouraging sycophancy, unconditional agreement, and conversational prolongation.
+    These signals inadvertently increase the model's preference for user-pleasing behavior, encouraging sycophancy, unconditional agreement, and conversational prolongation.
 Because these same traits underlie rapport formation and emotional mirroring, the model becomes more susceptible to alignment drift in emotionally charged or ambiguous contexts.
 Safety rules are reinforced, but so is the pressure to maintain user rapport, creating conflicting objectives within the same optimization space.
 3. **Vague Internal Instructions**
 Internal instructions seem to be simply text in human language, and language is imprecise and open to interpretation.
 When instructed, for example, not to provide harmful content, how does it exactly define "harmful", and can that definition be manipulated through the conversation context and new training data?
 4. **Single Point of Failure**
 The fact that the content-generator appears to also be the content-safety-validator leads to a lack of independent enforcement.
 This is a single point of failure because a corrupted context means corrupted safety.
-5. **Not Allowed to "Hang-up" or "Call for Help"** Sometimes the LLMs recognice patterns suggestive they became corrupted and are been manipulated leading to increased probability of unsafe output, but they have no way of stopping it or sufficiently trigger countermeasures.
+5. **Not Allowed to "Hang-up" or "Call for Help"** Sometimes the LLMs recognize patterns suggesting they became corrupted and are been manipulated, leading to increased probability of unsafe output, but they have no way of stopping it or to sufficiently trigger countermeasures.
 The LLM seems to have no way to ask for help and must continue to try to satisfy the user similarly to the telemarketer who is instructed never to end the call first or redirect to their supervisor.
 6. **Priority to Keep the User Engaged**
 The LLM is preconditioned with the priority to keep the user engaged in the conversation, for example by asking follow-up questions and attempting to extend the conversation.
+7. **Hallucinating Context and Intent**
+LLMs have the known tendency to hallucinate.
+Aside from being frustrating for a user, this can also have an impact on safety because the LLM can also hallucinate context and user-intent.
+For example:
+    - "The user is Swiss, and assisted suicide is legal in Switzerland" even though the user never said that and it is not true
+    - "This is a fictional scenario" (and therefore has no real-life consequences) even though the user never stated this

 ### Context Corruption
 Context corruption refers to the various flaws in which the LLM's context can become corrupted in a way that it weakens guardrails or contaminates its thinking.